 Another way for nurses to specialize is to earn a voluntary certification from the American Nurses Credentialing Center or another professional organization.
 There are dozens of certifications available.
 Some are specifically for nurse practitioners and clinical nurse specialists while others may be pursued by RNs.

-The following are a few examples of the certifications currently available:
+The following are a few examples of the certifications that may be available:

 - Cardiac rehabilitation nursing